CoppolaFrancesco/CADD-workflow/README.md

 A fully automated workflow for Drug Discovery

 # Introduction
-This workflow automates the process of screening multiple molecules against a specific protein target.
+This workflow automates the process of screening multiple molecules (stored as SMILES in a .csv file) against a specific protein target.
 Once the user selects the dataset of molecules and the receptor, two independent docking protocols will be executed: Vina docking and Boltz.
 A dedicated protocol will merge the two docking results, and additional features will be added.
 In the end, the most suitable candidates are presented to the user.

 <img src="Docs/summary.png" width="200">